ksens/shim/README.md

 The wwwroot directory also includes an example simple javascript client.

 ##Installation from binary packages
+This is the fastest/easiest way to install this service.
 The author (Bryan Lewis) provides a few pre-built binary packages for SciDB 13.2 on Ubuntu 12.04 here:
 [http://illposed.net/shim_13.2_amd64.deb](http://illposed.net/shim_13.2_amd64.deb)
 ```